Kometa-Team/Kometa/docs/metadata/templates.md

   Bruce Lee:
     actor: tmdb
     tmdb_person: 19429
-    sort_title: +_Bruce Lee
+    sort_title: !_Bruce Lee
     sync_mode: sync
     collection_order: release
   Chris Pratt:
     actor: tmdb
     tmdb_person: 73457
-    sort_title: +_Chris Pratt
+    sort_title: !_Chris Pratt
     sync_mode: sync
     collection_order: release
 ```

 You could keep going in this way, but there's a lot of repetition there.
 Both of these collections have the same `sync_mode`, `collection_order`, and `actor` settings; the other two details, `tmdb_person` and `sort_title`, depend on a value defined in the collection.

-Those repetitive aspects can be moved into template and leveraged by multiple collections.
+Those repetitive aspects can be moved into a template and leveraged by multiple collections.

+## Template Variables

+Template Variables are used to define the data that going to be changing in the template.

 For example, a template for those two collections might look like this: